Martin v. Massachusetts: Facts of the case

-James Martin, as the couple's adult son, argued that his mother had been required to choose between following her husband (as the marital law of coverture required) or staying in Massachusetts (and keeping her land).
+James Martin, as the couple's adult son, trained as a lawyer and practiced in Boston and the British West Indies.
+He brought his family’s case to court and argued that his mother had been required to choose between following her husband (as required by the marital law of coverture or subordination) or staying in Massachusetts (and keeping her land).
 He argued that his mother had not meant to forfeit her land and that he should be able to claim it back from the state.

 Legal issues

 The main issue in this case was whether Anna Gordon Martin had, during her life, possessed the legal ability to choose whether to stay in Massachusetts.
 Could she, as a married woman, make her own choices about remaining a British citizen or declaring loyalty to the revolutionary government of Massachusetts?
 Did the law of coverture, which stated that a married man and his wife were the same legal person, mean that women could not be held legally responsible for their own choices?

+The Massachusetts Attorney General stated that in this particular case, Anna had acted in an independent way and that she was seen as a traitor in her own right, and her lands duly confiscated; the case also noted that while Anna’s husband controlled the lands, he did not own them, and if he died before Anna, the land would be inherited by Anna’s family.

+The court ultimately ruled in James’ favor, stating that Anna had left the country by being withdrawn by her husband, and that the property of femes covert could not be confiscated; Anna was seen as having ‘no will’, but being "under the direction and control of her husband … bound to obey his commands".
+The court ruled that ‘"infants, insane, femes-covert … cannot act freely."

 Impact

 Martin v.
 Massachusetts established the principle in US law that a married woman's citizenship followed that of her husband.
 This principle became part of statutory law with the Expatriation Act of 1907, and until the passage of the Cable Act in 1922, American citizen women who married noncitizens automatically lost their US citizenship.